tdegeus/mate-cluster/pages/myqstat.rst

 * ``myqstat_node``: acts on ``myqstat -N``
 * ``myqstat_user``: acts on ``myqstat -U``

-The latter three functions use the ``gpbs`` module to read, convert, and print the data of the relevant commands.
+The latter three functions use the ``gpbs``-module to read, convert, and print the data of the relevant commands.
 The local ``getTerminalSize`` and ``column_width`` functions are used to adapt the output to the size available in the current window.

 ``gpbs.py``
 ===========